liferay/liferay-mobile-sdk/README.md

 	`calendar-portlet` context, then you should set your context value to `context=calendar-portlet`.
 Under the hood, the SDK Builder will try to access `http://localhost:8080/calendar-portlet/api/jsonws?discover` to find
 	out which services are available for this portlet.
-Check if this URL is working before running the SDK.
+Check in a browser if this URL is working before running the SDK.
 If it's not running, you may have forgotten to run `ant build-wsdd` on the portlet.

 	* `filter` - Specifies your portlet's entities whose services to access; a blank value indicates the services of all of the portlet's entities.
 For